nicholasjng/pybm/README.md

-# jax-benchmark
+# pybm
-A small project for benchmarking JAX code on the command line.
+A small project for benchmarking Python code on the command line.